jackeys/Power-Armor-to-the-People/Documentation/Description.md

 ## Images

 I took all of the screenshots, but I did not create any of the assets in them.
 All of those assets were made by the authors you see credited above for their respective mods.
+The font used in the header images is [Overseer](https://www.dafont.com/overseer.font?text=Fallout&psize=l#null) by [Pixel Sagas](https://www.pixelsagas.com).

 (CC BY-NC-SA 4.0)